EvotecIT/PSWinDocumentation/README.md

 ### Active Directory

-Following is incomplete list of things that are done or are planned in near future.
+Following is** very incomplete list** of things that are done or are planned in near future.
+I really need to update that.

 - [x] Forest Summary
 - [x] Forest FSMO Roles